Bread Dipping Oil

 Bread Dipping oil in a small dish surrounded by bread pieces.

-Dunk warm slices or chunks of crusty carbs in this Bread Dipping Oil for a restaurant-like appetizer that pairs well with pasta, grilled meat, soup, or salad.
-Pantry staple spices, olive oil, and 5 minutes of prep time are all you need for this easy appetizer.
+Dunk warm slices or chunks of crusty carbs in this Bread Dipping Oil Recipe for a restaurant-like appetizer that pairs well with pasta, grilled meat, soup, or salad.

 Servings 4 servings (1 tbsp each)